Understanding Garden Soil

 Use Compost When:

 For best results in new gardens, use a combination: topsoil as the base (cheaper) topped with 2-4 inches of compost (nutrient-rich).
+This layering approach has saved my clients thousands of dollars while delivering excellent results.
 Use our calculator to determine how much of each you need!

 Seasonal Soil Care